Capitan-KoLiBer/Kipc/README.md

 cmake ..
 make
 ```
-finally link libKipc.so to your project and include .h headers in include folder
+finally link libkipc.so to your project and include .h headers in include folder
 <br/>
 :)